 Who is this course for?

 This is a blended learning course designed for qualified assessors who are planning to deliver (or already conducting) end-point assessment.

-This blended learning course is for qualified assessors – you must therefore already hold either TAQA or A1 Awards.
+This blended learning course is for qualified assessors – you must therefore already hold a recognised assessors qualification such as CAVA or A1.
 Course participants must be aged 18 or over, and be proficient in Literacy and Numeracy.
 You should also have proven occupational experience in the sector area that you plan to conduct end-point assessment in.
 A copy of your CV and a professional statement, qualification certificates and proof of ID will be required.

 This qualification is accredited by Highfield Qualifications, with whom SDN is an approved centre.
 If you successfully complete the course, you will receive a Level 3 Award in Undertaking End-Point Assessment

 The course will be taught by Chris Cherry, along with Carole Loader, Anna Sutton and Wendy Wilkinson, SDN expert’s in apprenticeship on-programme training and end-point assessment.
 Our team have been heavily involved in the development of new standards and assessment plans, as well as supporting many EPAOs and hundreds of individuals to prepare to deliver end-point assessment.